Are Statistical Methods Obsolete in the Era of Deep Learning? A Study of ODE Inverse Problems: Configuration of PINN

-The PINN is implemented as a fully-connected neural network, also referred to as a multi-layer perceptron (MLP), using TensorFlow 2.17.0 \citep{tensorflow2015-whitepaper}.
-The architecture consists of 3-4 hidden layers, each with a width of 20 neurons.
+The PINN is implemented as a fully-connected neural network, also referred to as a multi-layer perceptron (MLP).
+For Lorenz experiments, we use 3 hidden layers with 32 neurons per layer, with batch normalization.
+For SEIR experiments, we use 5 hidden layers with 32 neurons per layer, with batch normalization.
+In both cases, the networks are trained using the Adam optimizer with a fixed learning rate of $0.01$ for $60,000$ epochs.
 The activation function for all layers is the hyperbolic tangent ($\tanh$), chosen for its smoothness and suitability for modeling continuous physical processes.
-Our implementation is gratefully borrowed from \cite{van2022physics}'s formulation of PINN for the Lorenz system, replicating \cite{lu2021deepxde}'s \texttt{DeepXDE} library.

-The network is trained using the Adam optimizer, with a fixed learning rate set to $0.01$.
-The training process spans $60000$ epochs to ensure convergence and adequate fitting of the data to the governing physical laws, as demonstrated in \cite{van2022physics}.
-The physics loss is evaluated at the same discretized time points used by the MAGI method, as described in the main text.
-This ensures consistency in the temporal resolution between the two comparison methods.
+We sweep over 5 values of the $L_2$-vs.-physics-loss governor hyperparameter $\lambda \in \{ 0.1, 1.0, 10.0, 100.0, 1000.0 \}$.
+ODE parameters for both Lorenz and SEIR are modeled on the log-scale.
+ODE components for Lorenz are modeled on the original scale, while ODE components for SEIR are modeled on the log-scale for numerical stability.